 There are a lot of different providers offering car insurance all around Australia, and costs vary widely between states.
 To find the right level of cover and the best value for cover, you can go around and get quotes from a wide range of different insurers, or you can use a comparison site to see a range of options in one place.

 The number one tip for saving money on car insurance is to stay flexible.
 You can generally change car insurance providers without penalty at each policy renewal period (generally annually), so if you notice your premiums creeping upwards, check for discounts and see if you could save more by switching.

-The no-claims bonus is one of the most significant ways of keeping premiums low.
-It works differently with different insurers, but generally this is a discount that builds over time when you don't make claims.
-Often, when you switch providers, the new one will recognise the no-claims bonus you've built up with your previous insurer and will award you their equivalent-level discount.
+The no-claim bonus is one of the most significant ways of keeping premiums low.
+It works differently with different insurers, but generally, this is a discount that builds over time when you don't make claims.
+Often, when you switch providers, the new one will recognise the no-claim bonus you've built up with your previous insurer and will award you their equivalent-level discount.